Beards Fork, West Virginia

 Beards Fork is a census-designated place (CDP) and coal town in Fayette County, West Virginia, United States that was founded as a coal town.
-As of the 2010 census, its population was 199.
+As of the 2020 census, its population was 127 (down from 199 at the 2010 census).

 Geography

 Beards Fork is located at 38.063720°N 81.227329°W (38.063720, -81.227329).
 Its elevation is 1,253 feet (382 m).

 Beards Fork is situated between two mountain ridges in central Fayette County, and is closest to the unincorporated town of Robson.
 The Post Office in Robson handles the mail for Beards Fork.

 History

 The community takes its name from nearby Beards Fork creek.

 Transportation

 Beards Fork is served by WV 61 via Beards Fork Road, a paved one-lane road maintained by the state; a creek runs parallel to the road throughout most of the inhabited portion of the valley (known locally as the 'hollow' or 'holler').

 Economy

 The only entity of any kind to have offices in Beards Fork is the Southern Appalachian Labor School's Community Center, a non-profit organization that primarily provides housing services and children's programs to area residents.